Lunahere/pico8blaseball/readme.txt

 -r <url>    manually set url to stream data from.

             *if no stream source is by using the above arguments, the program streams data from https://www.blaseball.com/ .

+            *if blaseball.com is not accepting api requests, try setting the url of this launch argument to https://api.sibr.dev/corsmechanics/www.blaseball.com .

 -t <team>   set a team to follow the games of.